VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 all `vmalert`s are having the same config.

 Don't forget to configure [cluster mode](https://prometheus.io/docs/alerting/latest/alertmanager/) for Alertmanagers for better reliability.
-List all Alertmanager URLs in vmalert's `-notifier.url` to ensure [high availability](https://github.com/prometheus/alertmanager#high-availability).
+List all Alertmanager URLs in vmalert `-notifier.url` to ensure [high availability](https://github.com/prometheus/alertmanager#high-availability).

 This example uses single-node VM server for the sake of simplicity.